ben-laufer/DMRichR/README.md

 #### 13) Cell Composition Estimation

 The epigenome is defined by its ability to create cell type specific differences.
 Therefore, when assaying heterogenous sample sources, it is standard for array-based methylation studies to estimate cell type composition and adjust for it in their model.
 While this is a standard for array-based studies, it is a significant challenge for WGBS studies due to differences in the nature of the data and the lack of appropriate reference sets and methods.
 In order to address this, we offer two approaches, both of which provide statistics and plots through `DMRichR::CCstats()` and `DMRichR::CCplot()`.
 However, it must be said that, unlike the rest of DMRichR, this is an **experimental feature** that you need to further investigate by comparing to array studies that are similar to yours.
-Use at your own risk.

 ##### A) The Houseman Method